Personal Identity and Uploading Mark

 and so the argument from diverging experience tells us nothing about the

-identity of the thousand replicas at this moment.9 I
+identity of the thousand replicas at this moment.9 I want to

-the type/token distinction.
+type/token distinction.
 8. Types and tokens The

 nineteenth century philosopher Charles Peirce is credited with first making the